 Graduate researchers in the Faculty of Arts are encouraged and supported to participate in a professional research culture.
 To further promote publication by research students, the faculty runs a special program, Graduate Researchers in Print (GRiP).
 GRiP participants are assisted by a facilitator who enables and informs participants in various aspects of publishing including identifying appropriate journals, preparing submissions, responding to reviewers' reports and providing critical feedback on draft material.

 Monash Arts is well known for high quality research in the humanities and social sciences.
 Our research is innovative, fully engaged with diverse communities and international in its scope and recognition.
 More information about the faculty's research strengths is available on the Arts research priorities website.

 A range of research scholarships are available to support graduate researchers while they pursue their research and candidature.

 The university and Faculty of Arts provide a range of grants and awards to support research-related travel and activities, to support publication of thesis material and to recognise the quality of research and outputs produced by our graduate researchers.
 We appreciate the valuable contribution that such students make to our research endeavour.

 There have been a number of changes to the requirements for higher degrees over the years in respect to duration, thesis length and any coursework or training requirements.
-Students who commenced their Higher Degree by Research prior to 2014 should refer to the archived Handbook for the first year of enrolment in their course.
+Students who commenced their higher degree by research prior to 2013 should refer to the archived Handbook for the first year of enrolment in their course.